grafana/loki/docs/sources/operations/storage/schema.md

 ---
-title: Storage Schema
+title: Storage schema
 ---
-# Loki Storage Schema
+# Loki storage schema

 To support iterations over the storage layer contents, Loki has a configurable storage schema.
 The schema is defined to apply over periods of time.
 A `from` value marks the starting point of that schema.
 The schema is active until another entry defines a new schema with a new `from` date.